Introduction

 After an amazing time road-tripping the Cap Corse, we found ourselves in Saint-Florent, the perfect base to explore the Agriates Desert, especially the secluded beaches of Saleccia and Lotu.

-As we were visiting Corsica off-season, in September, it was relaxing and we didn’t need to book anything in advance but if you travel during July or August, be sure to plan.
+As we were visiting Corsica off-season in September, it was relaxing, and we didn’t need to book anything in advance.
+But if you travel during July or August, be sure to plan.

 Saleccia and Lotu beaches are amongst the most beautiful beaches we have ever seen, and if you are traveling to France and Corsica, visiting them is a must.